bradleyboehmke/bradleyboehmke/courses.md

 ## Intro to R Bootcamp
-Provides an intensive, hands-on introduction to the R programming language.
-Prepares students with the fundamental programming skills required to start your journey to becoming a modern day data analyst.
+A two day course for all incoming [Business Analytics M.S.](http://business.uc.edu/graduate/ms-business-analytics.html) students at the [University of Cincinnati](http://www.uc.edu/) that provides an intensive, hands-on introduction to the R programming language.
+This short course repares students with the fundamental programming skills required to start their journey to becoming a modern day data analyst.

 ## Supply Chain Management